SillyTavern/SillyTavern-Timelines/README.md

   - On a swipe node, if the swipe is not on the last message in that particular chat timeline, it is not possible to go to the swipe without creating a new branch.
     - In this situation, the button to go to the message is grayed out, but the button to create a branch is available.
 - *Double-clicking a node* goes straight to the message.
-  - If the same message appears in multiple chat files, the first one (as shown in the full info panel) is picked automatically.
+  - If the same message appears in multiple chat files, one of them is picked automatically.
+Usually this picks the most recent chat.
     - When this happens, a notification is shown with the chat file name.
     - If it's not the chat file you wanted, just open the timelines view again, click on the node, and pick the correct chat file explicitly from the full info panel.
   - If you double-click a swipe node, what happens depends on whether it is the last node in that particular chat.